 And she does.

 See?
 They laughed, but He told them she was only sleeping (Luke 8:52–53).
-Because to Jesus, the death of the body (type 3 from yesterday) is no more consequential than a good night’s sleep is to us.
+Because to Jesus, the death of the body (type 3 in the Pauline types of death) is no more consequential than a good night’s sleep is to us.
 We have every expectation, when we lay down to sleep, that we will awake in the morning.
 Jesus has every expectation, when we lay down in death, that we will awake in eternity.
 We should share His expectation!

 But this is not about Jairus’s daughter.
 This is about that woman, the one who thought she could sneak through the crowd undetected, grab a piece of Jesus’s power, and sneak back off.
 Not to be devious; she’s scared.
 What if people had seen her and recognized her?
 They’d have kicked her out!
 They’d have run screaming.
 She’d have been humiliated even more than usual.
 And she’d never get another chance to be so close to the Master, to the Healer.
 (There’s another person, much later, in a similar situation: the blind beggar at Jericho from Luke 18:35–43, to whom Jesus also says, “your faith has made you well.”)